MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-sentiment-analysis.md

   - Neutral
   - Mixed

-- **DocumentScores**: Value in the range from 0 through 1.<!--Edit assumes that 0 and 1 are possible values.--> Values close to 1 indicate greater confidence that the identified sentiment is accurate.
+- **DocumentScores**: Value in the range from 0 through 1.
+Values close to 1 indicate greater confidence that the identified sentiment is accurate.

 - **Sentences**: List of sentences from the input text, with analysis of its sentiments.